Chris Beckford-Tseu

-Chris Beckford-Tseu (born June 22, 1984) is a Canadian former professional ice hockey goaltender who played in one National Hockey League (NHL) game with the St. Louis Blues during the 2007–08 season.
+Chris Beckford-Tseu (born June 22, 1984) is a Canadian former professional ice hockey goaltender.
+He played one game in the National Hockey League (NHL) with the St. Louis Blues during the 2007–08 season.
+The rest of his career, which lasted from 2004 to 2011, was spent in the minor leagues.
 He was drafted in the fifth round, 159th overall, by the Blues in the 2003 NHL Entry Draft.

 Playing career

 As a youth, Beckford-Tseu played in the 1998 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Vaughan, Ontario.

 Beckford-Tseu began his career playing in the Ontario Hockey League.
 He was drafted 91st overall in the 2000 OHL Priority Draft.
 He played for the Guelph Storm, the Oshawa Generals and the Kingston Frontenacs.
 His best OHL year was with the Generals in 2002-03, where he had 25 wins and a 3.16 GAA.

 In 2003, he was chosen 159th overall by the St. Louis Blues in the NHL Entry Draft.

 In 2004, Beckford-Tseu started his professional career by appearing with the Peoria Rivermen, the Blues AHL affiliate.
 During the 2004-05 season, he accumulated a 2.71 GAA and a .908 SV% backing up Alfie Michaud.